tylerneylon/cstructs/readme.md

-# CStructs
+# cstructs

 *Efficient low-level containers in pure C.*

 ## Purpose

-CStructs is a small, efficient set of interfaces that act like container classes; they are technically not classes as classes don't exist in pure C.
+cstructs is a small, efficient set of interfaces that act like container classes; they are technically not classes as classes don't exist in pure C.

-The primary structures are `CArray` and `CMap`.
+The primary structures are `Array` and `Map`.

-A `CArray` is like an javascript array or a Python list.
-It is always a contiguous block of elements that are tightly-packed in memory.
-Elements are passed with the type `void *`, and can either be actual pointers, or direct values cast into the `void *` type.
+A `Array` is like a JavaScript array or a Python list.
+It is always a contiguous block of items that are tightly-packed in memory.
+Items are passed with the type `void *`, and can either be actual pointers, or direct values cast into the `void *` type.

-A `CMap` is like a javascript object or a Python dictionary.
+A `Map` is like a JavaScript object or a Python dictionary.
 It's a hash table with arbitrary key and value types which are passed around with `void *` pointers; again, direct values are supported.
 You are responsible for providing hash and equality functions for the keys.

-The interfaces in CStructs are designed to simplify memory management and to support nested memory-managed structures.
+The interfaces in cstructs are designed to simplify memory management and to support nested memory-managed structures.

-## Using `CArray`
+## Using `Array`

 Here's an example use: